mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 #### Room Creation
 <p align="justify">
-Room creation is done via <strong>add_room</strong> command type with value body of a JSON structure with the following format.
+Room creation is done via <strong>room</strong> topic with <strong>create</strong> type and value body of a JSON structure with the following format.
 </p>

 ```